What is OFAC?

 OFAC Enforcement Actions

-OFAC enforcement The Office of Foreign Assets Control not only regulates and can make exemptions for sanctions and blocked persons, but they can also pass enforcement actions against individuals and entities that break the laws that they oversee.
+The Office of Foreign Assets Control not only regulates and can make exemptions for sanctions and blocked persons, they can pass enforcement actions against individuals and entities that break the laws that they oversee.
 Typically enforcement actions will involve the office attempting to gain payment in the form of fines and penalties from the company in question.

 OFAC SDN List Removal